Climate webinar series

-Details of upcoming events will also be added including registration links when available.
+Details of upcoming events will be added below including registration links when available.

 Upcoming events

-Look out for details of other webinars in this series by following @MetOffice_Sci on Twitter.
+There are no current planned events.
+Look out for details of other webinars in this series by following @MetOffice_Sci on X (formerly Twitter).

 Past events